top of page

 Shows and Parades

 The castle is the central point for multiple shows throughout the day, from the opening ceremony, to a cute midday show, and then the spectacular fireworks at the end of the night.
-In addition to these shows the Magic Kingdom also plays host to the main parade on property and a number of smaller cavalcades that traverse the park.
-Read more about these magical spectacles here.
+In addition to these shows the Magic Kingdom also plays host to the main parade on property.
+Read more about these magical experiences here. ***Updated 2/12/25

 Shows:

 The official park opening at the Magic Kingdom is kicked off with the Let the Magic Begin show in front of Cinderella Castle.
-The Magic Kingdom is the only park that has an opening show; and while it is cute, we don’t recommend stopping to see it.
-If you are staying on site, you should be making use of your Early Theme Park Entry, so you will miss the show as you will already be in the park enjoying attractions.
-If you are staying off site, you recommend you join one of the crowds of people waiting to enter one of the lands (we really recommend you get there early enough to be at the front of one of those crowds if possible).
+The Magic Kingdom is the only park that has an opening show; and while it is cute magical beginning to your day, we actually don’t recommend stopping to see it.
+Guests stayiing at a Disney resort should be making use of their 30 minutes of Early Theme Park Entry.
+Missing the show is worth being in the park earlier to enjoy the attractions.
+If you are staying off site, we will recommend head straight to the areas to enter one of the lands.
+Wwe really recommend you get there early enough to be at the front of one of those crowds if possible.
 As soon as the show is over, the park officially opens and you will be best positioned to make your way to your first attraction.

 At multiple points throughout the day you can catch Mickey and his friends celebrating in front of Cinderella Castle in Mickey’s Magical Friendship Faire show.
 You’ll catch tunes, and characters, from Princess and the Frog, Tangled, and Frozen in this cute 20 minute show.
 Unless you have small children deeply invested in one of the princesses who makes an appearance in the show, we don’t recommend going out of your way to see the show.
 But if you happen to be on Main Street, USA or in the hub when the show is ongoing, it’s worth stopping to see it.